 One of the things I love to do is look through all my cookbooks and decide what to make.
 Sometimes I go for something challenging, sometimes it's something I know I'll love because it's got all my favourite ingredients in and sometimes it's just something that grabs me because it's simple as well as tasty.

-That was the case with this chicken Marrakesh.
+That was the case with this chicken Marrakesh which is stuffed with a gorgeous homemade ras el hanout butter.
 I wanted something quick to prepare on a weeknight, something not too unhealthy and something I knew we would love.

 The recipe is slightly adapted from Fresh Spice by Arun Kapil.
-With my love of spices, this was a perfect Christmas present for me and a book I hadn't looked at before which makes it all the better a discovery.
+With my love of spices, this is a brilliant recipe book for me.

 What can you serve with chicken Marrakesh?

-I like to serve it with this tomato and olive couscous salad.
+Sometimes I serve it with this tomato and olive couscous salad.
 I stir a little ras el hanout into the couscous for extra North African vibes!
 If you want more spiciness then it's also delicious with my harrissa carrot salad.

 Can you prepare this meal in advance?